 14. San Sebastian

-San Sebastian is one of my favourites cities in all of Europe and somewhere I enjoyed visiting while I was travelling around Spain.
+San Sebastian is one of my favourite cities in all of Europe and somewhere I enjoyed visiting while I was travelling around Spain.

-A trip to San Sebastian is a brilliant idea if you want to visit a European city in winter that is fun and on the quieter side!
+A trip to San Sebastian is a brilliant idea if you want to visit a European city in winter that’s fun and on the quieter side!

-Budapest is one of my favourite cities in Europe and it is a great place to go during the winter despite the cold weather.
+Budapest is one of my favourite cities in Europe and it is a great place to go for Europe winter holidays despite the cold weather.